ollykel/v-vim/README.md

 ## Options
 You can add any of the following into your vim config to disable highlighting.
-All options are enabled by default.
+The following options are enabled by default:

 ```vim
 " Disable highlight white space after "[]".